yranjan06/LLMautomatetest/README.md

 LLM Automate Test is a FastAPI service that takes a natural language task brief, generates a complete web application using an LLM, creates a GitHub repository, and deploys the app to GitHub Pages automatically.

 ---

+How it Works

+1. FastAPI receives a task brief via API.

+2. The LLM generates HTML, CSS, JavaScript, and README files.

+3. A GitHub repository is created or updated automatically.

+4. Files are committed and GitHub Pages is enabled.

+5. After deployment, the evaluation server is notified.

+The entire flow runs asynchronously in the background.

+---

 ### How to Run